You are here

 Jefferson himself seems to have actively discouraged public observances of his birthday.
-Margaret Bayard Smith later remembered that "On Mr. Jefferson's accession to the Presidency the mayor and corporation had waited on him, requesting to be informed, which was his birthday, as they wished to celebrate it with proper respect.
-'The only birthday I ever commemorate,' replied he, 'is that of our Independence, the Fourth of July.'"1 Jefferson himself wrote to his Attorney General in 1803, "... disapproving myself of transferring the honors and veneration for the great birthday of our republic to any individual, or of dividing them with individuals, I have declined letting my own birthday be known, and have engaged my family not to communicate it.
-This has been the uniform answer to every application of the kind."2
+Margaret Bayard Smith later remembered that upon "Mr. Jefferson's accession to the Presidency the Mayor and corporation had waited on him, requesting to be informed, which was his birthday, as they wished to celebrate it with proper respect.
+'The only birthday I ever commemorate,' replied he, 'is that of our Independence, the Fourth of July.'"1 Jefferson himself wrote to his Attorney General in 1803, "... disapproving myself of transferring the honours & veneration for the great birth-day of our republic, to any individual, or of dividing them with individuals, I have declined letting my own birthday be known, & have engaged my family not to communicate it. this has been the uniform answer to every application of the kind."2

-- Kristin Onuf, April 20, 1993; revised by Anna Berkes, May 24, 2012
+- Kristin Onuf, 4/20/1993; revised by Anna Berkes, 5/24/2012

-- Stenberg, Richard.
-"The Jefferson Birthday Dinner, 1830."
+- Stenberg, Richard R. "The Jefferson Birthday Dinner, 1830."
 Journal of Southern History 4 (1938): 334-45.